First, let me tell you the two amazing facts of the Jetpack WordPress plugin.

-All you have to do is copy-paste the link in your post in the WordPress editor, and Jetpack will take care of the rest.
+All you have to do is copy-paste the link in your post into the WordPress editor, and Jetpack will take care of the rest.

 Additionally, you can use the Follow Comments feature to give your readers the option to subscribe to your blog’s comments via email.

 Whenever a new post is published, or a new comment is posted, your followers get an email with a link to your post/comment.